 How the force identifies and manages risk is regularly monitored by both the Staffordshire Commissioner's Office (SCO) along with external insurers and internal auditors upon their request for additional assurances.
 Additionally ETAP have appointed a 'risk champion' to work closely with the force and the SCO to offer specific scrutiny and support to this area.
-An ETAP review of the force's risk, issues and opportunity management framework was undertaken at the beginning of 2019, resulting in positive findings.
+The ETAP risk champion is invited periodically to observe the force's Strategic RIO Management Board.